li-group/TalkToAgent/README.md

   EO explanations aim to explain an agent's behavior by analyzing **anticipated future trajectories** or rewards as a result of executing a particular action.
   _Example:_ “What is the agent trying to achieve by doing this action?”

-3. **Counterfactual Explanations (CF)**
+3. **Contrastive Explanations (CE)**
-  CF approaches aim to answer **contrastive questions** such as "What if?" or "Why not?", highlighting why the agent selected the current action over plausible alternatives.
+  CE approaches aim to answer **contrastive questions** such as "What if?" or "Why not?", highlighting why the agent selected the current action over plausible alternatives.
-  In TalkToAgent, three novel types of counterfactual explanations are introduced to enhance the flexibility of counterfactual reasoning in RL practices.
+  In TalkToAgent, three novel types of contrastive explanations are introduced to enhance the flexibility of contrastive reasoning in RL practices.
-   1) **Action-based Counterfactual Explanations (CF-A)**
+   1) **Action-based Contrastive Explanations (CE-A)**
-     CF-A approach poses contrastive actions for a certain timestep.
+     CE-A approach poses contrastive actions for a certain timestep.
      _Example:_ “Why don't we take action b, instead of action a at time t?”

-   2) **Behavior-based Counterfactual Explanations (CF-B)**
+   2) **Behavior-based Contrastive Explanations (CE-B)**
-      CF-B approach constructs contrastive scenarios from qualitative descriptions about agent behavior.
+      CE-B approach constructs contrastive scenarios from qualitative descriptions about agent behavior.
-      Terms like _aggressive_ or _opposite_ are translated to counterfactual trajectories by using the idea of Polyak averaging.
+      Terms like _aggressive_ or _opposite_ are translated to contrastive trajectories by using the idea of Polyak averaging.
       _Example:_ “Why don't we take a more conservative control from t=4000 to 4200?”

-   3) **Policy-based Counterfactual Explanations (CF-P)**
+   3) **Policy-based Contrastive Explanations (CE-P)**
-      CF-P approach addresses a broader question of how a fundamentally different control strategy would affect future trajectories, rather than just a localized action deviation.
+      CE-P approach addresses a broader question of how a fundamentally different control strategy would affect future trajectories, rather than just a localized action deviation.
       _Example:_ "What would happen if we replaced the current RL policy with an on-off controller from t=4000 to 4200?"

 ---